Regions

 Add a region

-4. Stateful components are automatically replicated to the new region.
-This may take some time, and you can see progress in the Control Tower.
-Look for subscriptions with RES in the name.
+Stateful components are automatically replicated to the new region.
+This may take some time, and you can see progress in the replication section in the Control Tower.
 The event consumption lag will at first be high and then close to zero when the replication has been completed.

 Switch from static to dynamic primary selection mode for stateful components